 This seems to me to be beyond comprehension.
 It is hard for me to imagine an Alabama civics teacher explaining BL to his students, or a presidential candidate extolling it on the stump, or an Uber driver explaining it to foreign visitors.
-The form of reasoning in the antecedent of BL is too disembodied, too disconnected from daily concerns.
-If you would like to reflect on this question, perhaps ask whether we find this form of reasoning anywhere in American mass politics, or in the mass politics of any democracy that we know.
+The form of reasoning in the antecedent of BL is too disembodied, too anti-historical, too disconnected from daily concerns.
+If you would like to reflect on this question, perhaps ask whether we find this form of reasoning anywhere in

+American mass politics, or in the mass politics of any democracy that we know.
 In order to be culturally accessible, a form of reasoning needs enough to latch onto that is already in the public culture, and I do not see enough in American culture that BL could latch onto.
 I cannot see how most Americans could develop a strong conviction that BL defines how citizens should think about politics at the deepest levels-or not in the next 50 years, at least.

-Rawls was unusually firm in insisting that in a democracy, the audience for political philosophy must be most citizens, or more precisely, all voters (LHPP, 1, 6).
-He labels 'completely mistaken' the view in which political philosophers find the truth about justice and then seek 'a political agent to realize that truth in institutions, irrespective of whether that truth is freely accepted, or even understood' (LHPP, 2, 3).
-Rawls held strongly that most citizens should be able to accept the reasons for their society's institutions, meaning that these reasons should be cognitively and culturally accessible to them.
-And yet, it appears, the famous argument that he offers for his own principles of justice cannot satisfy this democratic demand.
-I think we may have to conclude with regret that the OP is a hothouse flower, which has grown luxuriously within the academy, but that is unlikely to take root in the soil of American democratic culture.
+Perhaps then our understanding of the publicity condition is too demanding?
+Rawls himself was unusually firm in insisting that in a democracy, the audience for political philosophy must be most citizens, or more precisely, all voters.27 He labels 'completely mistaken' the view in which political philosophers find the truth about justice and then seek 'a political agent to realize that truth in institutions, irrespective of whether that truth is freely accepted, or even understood.'28 This does not explicitly commit him to the most-citizens interpretation of publicity, and even if it did, perhaps someone can argue that some weaker publicity condition is more appropriate.